What comes first... your beliefs, which turn into thoughts, which triggers a neuronal response in the brain, which turns into an emotion... OR...

 As such she needs to constantly reassure herself that she is a good mother, and therein come the thoughts, and the interest in turning over those thoughts all the time.
 The belief that I AM a good mother, therefore I am, is the working foundation for what happens to this woman when she tries to fall asleep.
 The belief comes first, then follow the thoughts and emotions.

-Without reassuring herself of her I AM statement she is terrified.
+Without reassuring herself of her I AM statement she is scared.
 Who am I?
 Am I worthy?
 How do I know if I’m good enough?
 She scrambles constantly to be a good mother to run away from these fears.
 Without being a good mother she is lost.

 If you liked this article please check out the rest on my blog for a little bit more about my thoughts and philosophies and what it’s like to work with me.